singhpriya147/shows___buzz/README.md

 3- **Enhanced Search and Filtering**:

  Improve the search functionality by implementing advanced search options, filters, and sorting capabilities.
- Allow users to refine their searches based on specific criteria such as genre, rating, or release date.
+ Allow users to refine their searches based on specific criteria such as genre, cast name,etc.